aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

-the default row height in this worksheet, in unit of pixels.
+Gets the default row height in this worksheet, in unit of pixels.

 **Returns:**
 int